tomerlieber/DNS-Sinkhole-Server/README.md

 # DNS Sinkhole Server
-A DNS Sinkhole server that iteratively resolves any request for domains that not included in a given list of domains
+A DNS sinkhole server that iteratively resolves any request for domains that not included in a given list of domains to block

 ## What is a typical flow of the server?
 The server is listening on port 5300  🠊